Becoming a walk leader

 A hady list of tips to help walk leaders run safe and enjoyable walks.
 It's durable and waterproof, just right for carrying on walks.
 You can also get a copy by sending a request via email@example.com.

 Find a route - from maps, books or the Ramblers Website, Ramblers Routes.
 Walk routes need not be new: your favourite local walk will be fine and in addition our Walks Organiser Jasmine List (01297 552313) has a number of walks available to get you started.
 You can always ask Jasmine or the Programme co-ordinator Alan Kimbell (01404 45944) or any member of the committee if you need any help planning, measuring or recceing a walk.

 To assist new leaders and as a refresher to existing leaders, we run from time to time 'Map and Compass' and 'Leader Training' sessions.
 All very informal and fun; a good way to learn the basics, get advice and pick up some tips.
 Keep an eye on either the printed programme or look online Social Events and Activities.

 Thanks to the East Devon Ramblers who attended the Walks Leaders event in July 2019.
 As a follow-up we have produced a hand-out covering many of the concerns raised titled 'Tips for Walk Leaders'.
 You can download a copy here.

-Ramblers recommend that all new leaders should be familiar with the basic terms of the insurance cover which you can view in the Ramblers Toolkit.
-Please click on Insurance Information to follow the link.
+Ramblers recommend that all new leaders should be familiar with the basic terms of the insurance cover which you can view in the Ramblers Toolkit or follow link for Walk Leader Insurance Factsheet.